Rules of the

 8.1 The above Rules have been drawn up by the Executive Committee and must be adhered to by all Clubs and players.

 8.2 It is hoped that good sportsmanship shall prevail at all times.
-Should a dispute arise which cannot be settled amicably, application shall be made to the Executive Committee at whose meeting the relevant parties may attend to present their case in person should they wish.
+Should a dispute arise which cannot be settled amicably, application shall be made to the Executive Committee at who’s meeting the relevant parties may attend to present their case in person should they wish.
 The decision of the Executive Committee shall be final.

-8.3 The Executive Committee reserves the right to levy fines on, or expel, offending Clubs or players.
+8.3 The Executive Committee reserves the right to levy fines on, or expel, offending clubs or players.

 9.1 The funds of the League shall be lodged with a Bank or Building Society, to which access should be allowed by the Treasurer plus 2 other Officers agreed by the Executive Committee.